54--Replace/Refinish Fuel Tanks at Harper's Ferry NHP

 Description

-The Department of the Interior, through the National Park Service, is seeking qualified small businesses to provide labor, materials, and supervision for the replacement and refurbishment of fuel tanks at Harper's Ferry National Historical Park in West Virginia.
-The project involves the removal of a non-compliant 2,000-gallon diesel above-ground storage tank and the refurbishment of a 4,000-gallon unleaded gasoline tank, ensuring compliance with safety and environmental regulations.
-This procurement is critical for maintaining the park's operational integrity and historical preservation, with a firm-fixed-price contract to be awarded based on the lowest price that meets technical requirements.
-Interested contractors must submit their quotes by May 8, 2025, following a site visit scheduled for April 17, 2025, and can direct inquiries to Brian Thornton at brian_thornton@nps.gov or by phone at 240-220-8104.
+The Department of the Interior, through the National Park Service, is seeking qualified contractors to replace and refurbish fuel tanks at Harper's Ferry National Historical Park in West Virginia.
+The project involves the removal of a non-compliant 2,000-gallon diesel above-ground storage tank and the refurbishment of a 4,000-gallon unleaded gasoline tank, requiring adherence to safety and environmental regulations.
+This procurement is a total small business set-aside under NAICS code 562910, with a firm-fixed-price contract to be awarded based on the lowest price that meets technical requirements.
+Interested contractors must submit their quotes by May 15, 2025, following a site visit scheduled for April 17, 2025, and can direct inquiries to Brian Thornton at brian_thornton@nps.gov or call 240-220-8104 for further information.

 Point(s) of Contact